 Neither woman pulls punches when discussing how we can finally end the scourge of sexual harassment – and rebuild the structures that have supported it.

 Researched and hosted by: Andrew Maxwell and Lisa Annese.
-Produced and written by: Andrea Maltman Rivera.
+Produced and written by: Andrea Rivera.
 Executive Produced by: Lisa Annese.
 Contributions from: Catherine Petterson.
 Special thanks to Audiocraft.

 Some things to follow up on